 Agates and jaspers can be found along the entire 300-mile stretch of Oregon's coastline, as well as in the beds of rivers flowing into the Pacific Ocean.
 Numerous spots along the coast are renowned for their excellent agate, jasper, and fossil hunting opportunities.

 Please note, however, that the government has set certain limits on agate collection to preserve natural resources.
-You are not allowed to take more than one gallon of agates daily and no more than three gallons annually.
+You are not allowed to take more than one gallon of agates per day and no more than three gallons per year.

 For those who prefer rivers as rockhounding locations, summer and early fall are the best seasons, as lower water levels expose gravel bars and riverbeds.
 The areas where rivers meet the ocean often yield agates and jaspers brought downstream from inland deposits.
 You can discover many excellent finds in the gravel bars.